KCVR-FM

 KCVR-FM (98.9 MHz) is a radio station licensed to Columbia, California, and broadcasting to the Central Valley cities of Modesto and Stockton, in addition to the Sierra Nevada foothills surrounding Columbia, where the transmitter site is located.
 The station is owned by Entravision Communications.

 History

-Early Years
+Early years

 In the early 1990s, a construction permit was issued for a new station at 98.9 FM, to be licensed to cover the Sierra Nevada town of Columbia.
 The station was assigned the call letters KAGF on December 17, 1993, only to change to KTDO on September 30, 1994.
-Program testing began in 1995.
-After receiving its broadcast license on August 30, 1996, KTDO officially signed on with a power rating of 6000 watts, primarily in the direction of Modesto.
-The station's callsign was changed to KTDZ, on March 10, 2000.
+The station began broadcasting August 1, 1995, with a format mostly consisting of non–Regional Mexican Spanish-language music.
+In 1996, Silverado Broadcasting bought KTDO and KLOC (920 AM) from Clock Broadcasting; Silverado specialized in Spanish-language formats.
+A year later, the station was one of five Silverado outlets purchased by Z-Spanish Radio.
+The station's call sign was changed to KTDZ on March 10, 2000.